eolesin/Hydrothermal-Energy-Landscapes/README.md

 # Polish_CheckType.sh
 #Takes output file from CheckType.py and adds header with pressure and temperatures of choice.
 #Eliminates unncessary columns from previous output and comments out H2O(g) line.
-#Also eliminates Håkon's really good annotations of updates.

 #Type this in the command line.
 The program takes user inputs of pressure and temp one at a time.
 ```